Thunderstorm Beneath the Summit

 Thunderstorm Beneath the Summit (山下白雨, Sanka hakuu), also known as Rainstorm Beneath the Summit, or sometimes Black Fuji (黒富士 Kurofuji) is a woodcut print by the Japanese ukiyo-e master Hokusai (1760–1849).
 It is one of the most famous prints from his celebrated Thirty-six Views of Mount Fuji series, published c.
 1830–1832.

 Description

 The composition is very similar to that of Fine Wind, Clear Morning (or Red Fuji) from the same series, but the atmosphere is markedly different.
 Here, instead of a hazy and serene view, Mount Fuji is rendered ominously in strong heavy tones.
 The contours of the mountainside are more textured and defined.
-The snowy cap rises sharply over a darkly menacing base which has been split by a bolt of lighting rendered with powerful, almost abstract, zigzag lines.
+The snowy cap rises sharply over a darkly menacing base which has been split by a bolt of lightning rendered with powerful, almost abstract, zigzag lines.
 As with Fine Wind, Clear Morning, a thin line of Prussian blue is used in the upper portion of the sky, but here the clouds have a smoke-like quality and appear to cling to the mountain.
 The three peaks at the summit suggest that this view is of the back of Fuji (i.e. seen from the West), another contrast with the Red Fuji print.